Mutation Analysis for Cyber-Physical Systems: Scalable Solutions and Results in the Space Domain

-To account for the above-mentioned limitations, in this paper, we propose and sometimes adapt a set of mutation analysis optimizations that can be applied in the embedded software context described above, and \emph{we define a mutation analysis pipeline} that integrates such optimizations in a practical and optimal way.
-We call our mutation analysis pipeline: \emph{Mutation Analysis for Space Software} (\APPR). \APPR combines (i) trivial compiler optimizations, to remove equivalent and redundant mutants after their generation, (ii) mutation sampling~\cite{zhang2013operator}~\cite{gopinath2015hard}, to reduce the number of mutants to execute, (iii) code coverage information regarding the original software~\cite{zhang2013faster}, to prioritize and select test cases, and (iv) code coverage information regarding the mutated files~\cite{schuler2013covering}, to further detect equivalent and redundant mutants.
-Our pipeline is based on analyses that are feasible with large, real-time embedded space software, including an incremental compilation pipeline to scale up the generation of mutants and the collection of coverage data focused on mutated files only.
+\JMR{3.1}{In this paper, \emph{we define and evaluate a mutation analysis pipeline} to assess the quality of test suites targeting embedded software developed for spaceflight systems or the many other CPS with similar characteristics.
+We call our mutation analysis pipeline: \emph{Mutation Analysis for Space Software} (\APPR).
+To account for the above-mentioned limitations, we propose and sometimes adapt a set of mutation analysis optimizations.
+More precisely,} \APPR combines (i) trivial compiler optimizations, to remove equivalent and redundant mutants after their generation, (ii) mutation sampling~\cite{zhang2013operator}~\cite{gopinath2015hard}, to reduce the number of mutants to execute, (iii) code coverage information regarding the original software~\cite{zhang2013faster}, to prioritize and select test cases, and (iv) code coverage information regarding the mutated files~\cite{schuler2013covering}, to further detect equivalent and redundant mutants. \APPR is based on analyses that are feasible with large, real-time embedded software, including an incremental compilation pipeline to scale up the generation of mutants and the collection of coverage data focused on mutated files only.
 To provide statistical guarantees about the accuracy of mutants sampling, we propose to sample mutants by relying on sequential analysis based on the fixed size confidence interval approach (FSCI)~\cite{Frey:FixedWidthSequentialConfidenceIntervals:AmericanStatistician:2010}.
 Also, we extend FSCI to provide accurate results in the presence of reduced test suites.
-Finally, to effectively use code coverage information for test suite prioritization and equivalent/redundant mutants detection, we compare four different distance metrics to compare coverage results between test cases: Jaccard, Ochiai, Euclidean distance, and Cosine similarity.
+Finally, to effectively use code coverage information for test suite prioritization and equivalent/redundant mutants detection, we \JMR{3.16} apply four different distance metrics to compare coverage results between test cases: Jaccard, Ochiai, Euclidean distance, and Cosine similarity.